-Susan Kosinski Fritz has been directing USAID’s mission in Serbia and Montenegro since August 2010.
-She is based in Belgrade and travels regularly to Podgorica as to oversee Montenegro’s programs.
+Susan Kosinski Fritz has been directing USAID’s Mission in Serbia and Montenegro since 2010.
+She also directed USAID/Montenegro from 2010 until its closure in late 2013.

 Prior to joining USAID, Fritz worked three years at the Robert F. Kennedy Memorial Foundation.
 She holds a Master of Public Administration degree from American University and a Bachelor of Arts degree in Political Science from Rutgers University.

 Fritz is married to retired USAID Foreign Service Officer Michael Fritz.
 They have twins, Kai and Cody, born in 2002.